Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 docker container start test

 5. Update packages and dependencies.
-Start by attaching the terminal to the container using the command:
+Start by attaching the terminal to the container by running the command:

 docker container exec -it test /bin/bash